 3. Flexible Production

 The pharma industry is exploring new ways of manufacturing due to the changing market dynamics, such as small batches for precision medicine.
-Single-use technology is gaining popularity as it reduces downtime and increases productivity by eliminating complex steps like cleaning and validation between separate production stages.
+Single-use bioreactors are also gaining popularity as they reduce downtime and increase productivity.
+These bioreactors achieve this by eliminating complex steps like cleaning and validation between separate production stages.
 New types of bioreactor systems and continuous manufacturing processes address the increasing focus on biopharmaceuticals.
 In addition to eliminating downtime, continuous manufacturing has low energy needs, achieves high productivity, and minimizes the amount of waste.

 Cellexus – Single-Use Bioreactor

 Cellexus is a Scottish startup that makes single-use airlift bioreactor systems.
 The startup’s patented airlift technology uses bubbles instead of mechanical mixing to move cells and nutrients.
 The reactor comes with disposable bioreactor bags, an integrated heater, and offers precise regulation of biochemical parameters such as pH, dissolved oxygen, and temperature.
 The single-use system can be used for a variety of cell cultures and fermentation and the startups have achieved growth of bacteria, yeast, microalgae, and bacteriophage amplification.